View detailed reports on your AI Agent's performance

 The list of available filters differs for each report, depending on the data the report includes.
 Clicking the Add Filter drop-down menu gives you access to the filters relevant to the report you're viewing.

-Report data is updated approximately every hour (but may take up to three hours).
+• Report data is updated approximately every hour.

 We recommend viewing your AI Agent's data in the dashboard for the best experience.
 However, if you need to save the report as a PDF or print it physically, use the following recommendations to limit rendering issues: